 Specify that each party to the contract will indemnify the other(s) against all loss, expense, or damage on account of (a) any injury to the person and/or property of any member, employee, officer, agent, etc. of the other party(ies) arising out of the negligence or willful misconduct of the offending party, or (b) any breach of the representations and warranties of the offending party made in this contract.
-Be sure to clarify if the Association is indemnifying the facility for the actions of all meeting attenders, or whether it is limited to the actions of the Association and its employees; if the Association is indemnifying the facility for all negligence, or merely "gross" negligence.
+Be sure to clarify if the Association is indemnifying the facility for the actions of all meeting attenders, or whether it is limited to the actions of the Association and its employees; if the Association is indemnifying the facility for the actions of its outside vendors; and if the association is indemnifying the facility for all negligence, or merely "gross" negligence.